Islam is a message of love, mercy, peace, freedom, justice and unity. It’s my source for understanding dialogue.

 Passion

-Also Wassila is intently motivated to back up her statements about (Self) Dialogue scientifically, by contributing to the field of sociology and psychology with her PhD research on (Self) Dialogue.
+Wassila is intently motivated to back up her statements about (self) dialogue scientifically, by contributing to the field of sociology and psychology with a PhD research.